top of page

 Atheism: A Westerner's sponge on a stick

 In the modern day, with our luxurious technology and relatively good education, most people would recoil at the thought of wiping their bottom with a used sponge.
 This, however, was common practice in ancient Rome.
 Rather than toilet paper, public toilets would contain a utensil called the "xylospongium", which was literally a sponge on a stick.
-After use, this was cleaned by washing it in a bucket of water mixed with salt or vinegar.
-As can be expected, this was a great way to spread diseases like cholera or typhoid.
+After use, this was cleaned by washing it in a bucket of water mixed with salt or vinegar, ready to be used by the next person.
+As can be expected, this practice contributed to the spread of diseases like cholera or typhoid.

-In our hubris, we often believe we are somehow better than everyone else, be it everyone who came before us, or even those who live contemporaneously, yet in the so-called "third world".
+In our hubris, we often believe we are somehow better than everyone else, be it everyone who came before us, or even those who live contemporaneously in the so-called "third world".
 We all live by the same lie: "We got it right this time".

 But we're not the only ones who think, or thought, this way.
 In truth, everyone, no matter who we are, or where or when we live, holds this one thing in common.
-We think so much of ourselves that we become blind to the errors that some other culture will one day come to abhor.
+We think so much of ourselves that we become blind to our errors.
+Errors which our descendants will one day come to abhor, and our peers around the world already may.
 We all have our sponges on sticks.
-These cultural norms that we are comfortable using, yet ultimately, they are harmful.
+Cultural norms that we are comfortable using, yet ultimately, they are harmful.

 Now of course, up until now, I have not mentioned religion.
 Everything I have spoken of thus far has been a matter of science.
 We can prove that our hygiene practices are objectively better than those of cultures who do not benefit from our modern research.
 This comes from decades, even centuries, of trial and error.
 Our ancestors learned, and they passed on what they learned to us.
 As Isaac Newton once quipped, "If I have seen further it is by standing on the shoulders of Giants."
 (1).